systemd-run env

 Enabling lingering allows the user to run processes without being

-logged in, for example to allow screen
+logged in, for example to allow screen to persist after the user

 logs out, even if the session scope is terminated.
 In the default